Congratulations to our winners!

-The Friends of the Falconer Museum invite authors of all ages and backgrounds to send in a short essay relating to Hugh Falconer’s life or the museum bearing his name.
+The Friends of the Falconer Museum invited authors to send in a short essay relating to Hugh Falconer’s life or the museum bearing his name.

 We received entries from near and far, from Forres, London, India and the USA.
 A big THANK YOU to all who participated.
 It was a pleasure to read your essays.
 But we only had three prizes to give, and we had to come to a decision.

 The winner of the Falconer 150 Essay Competition is

 Scott Keir with his essay ‘What to bin and what to keep’: Museums as collective memory.

 Jude Clay with A view from a tea garden.
 Read Jude’s essay http://falconermuseum.co.uk/jude-clay/ here.